 - Open the butt trap (save your fingernails by using a flat blade screwdriver) and remove the pull through and oil bottle.

-- Using a hook fashioned from a wire coat hanger, and flashlight, fish out the fiber (fibre) washer at the bottom to expose the slot in the bolt head.
+- Using a hook fashioned from a wire coat hanger, and flashlight, fish out the fibre washer at the bottom to expose the slot in the bolt head.

 - Support the rifle main body.
-Using a LONG flat blade tipped screwdriver, unscrew the bolt.
+Using a LONG flat blade tipped screwdriver e.g. e.g. Fuller 3/8 x 12 (12 inch long blade, unscrew the bolt.
 You may need to use a wrench (spanner) to get the leverage on turning the screwdriver.

 - Eventually the bolt will disengage.
 The butt may come off easily or may need to be gently tapped with a rubber mallet to loosen it.